cds-snc/notification-api/pull_request_template.md

 - [ ] This PR does not raise new security concerns.
 Refer to our GC Notify Risk Register document on our Google drive.
 - [ ] This PR does not significantly alter performance.
 - [ ] Additional required documentation resulting of these changes is covered (such as the README, setup instructions, a related ADR or the technical documentation).

+> ⚠ If boxes cannot be checked off before merging the PR, they should be moved to the "Release Instructions" section with appropriate steps required to verify before release.
+For example, changes to celery code may require tests on staging to verify that performance has not been affected.